ubuntu-mate/ubuntu-mate.org/blog/20141111-ubuntu-mate-trusty-final-release.md

 I'd just like to take this opportunity to thank the following people for helping create this release of Ubuntu MATE.
-These are the shoulders upon which I stand, the underlined names are those who've helped with adding new features since the 14.10 release:
+These are the shoulders upon which I stand; the underlined names are those who've helped with adding new features since the 14.10 release:

 **Stefano Karapetsas, <u>Alan Pope</u>, Sam Hewitt, <u>Sander Sweers</u>, <u>Mike Gabriel</u>,